 The National Science Teachers Summer School (NSTSS) is a five-day professional development program for experienced and new secondary science teachers from across Australia.
 The program is also open to High School Lab Technicians.

-The National Youth Science Forum (NYSF) has been delivered the NSTSS in Canberra for more than fifteen years, and in 2018 ran the inaugural NSTSS Brisbane program in collaboration with the University of Queensland.
+The National Youth Science Forum (NYSF) has delivered the NSTSS in January of 2010 before officially launching the program in January of 2011 in Canberra.
+From 2018 the NSTSS program in collaboration with the University of Queensland in Brisbane.

 At the NSTSS, participants will engage in a professional dialogue about teaching and learning, be exposed to cutting-edge research, and explore new methods of engaging students in science, technology, engineering and mathematics (STEM).